The large Galois orbits conjecture under multiplicative degeneration

 Recently, in \cite{Urbanik}, Urbanik has established an alternative approach to non-archimedean interpretations of geometric G-functions using modern developments in $p$-adic Hodge theory due to Scholze.
-He gives Andr\'e-type results for points possessing a $\QQ$-Hodge summand with complex multiplication.
-In turn, he proves several striking results on Zilber--Pink (see \cite[Theorems 1.1 and 1.5]{Urbanik}).
+As with our approach, this facilitates the use of period relations in Andr\'e's technique at all finite places.
+With his approach, Urbanik obtains height bounds for points possessing a $\QQ$-Hodge summand with complex multiplication.
+This enables him to prove several striking results on Zilber--Pink \cite[Theorems 1.1 and~1.5]{Urbanik}.

-The approach of Urbanik is more general than ours in the sense that (i) it can deal with the variations of Hodge structures coming from arbitrary families of algebraic varieties, (ii) it has access to periods with respect to the full de Rham cohomology (not just derivatives of invariant differential forms), and (iii) it allows degenerations defined by a ``normal crossings'' compactification condition, including (in the abelian variety context) some degenerations which are only partially multiplicative, as in \cite{Papas:ZP}.
-At present, the restriction to families of abelian varieties seems essential to our approach, and a new idea would be required to remove the restriction to de Rham classes which are derivatives of invariant differential forms.
-Our method could, however, be extended to deal with partially multiplicative degenerations, using partially multiplicative rigid uniformisations of abelian varieties via Raynaud extensions.
+We note that Urbanik's approach is more general than ours in that (i) it deals with variations of Hodge structures coming from arbitrary families of algebraic varieties, (ii) it has access to periods with respect to the full de Rham cohomology (not just derivatives of invariant differential forms), and (iii) it allows degenerations defined by a normal crossings compactification condition, including (in the abelian variety context) some degenerations which are only partially multiplicative, as in \cite{Papas:ZP}.
+The restriction to families of abelian varieties seems essential to our approach.
+A new idea would also be required to remove the restriction to de Rham classes which are derivatives of invariant differential forms.
+Our method could, however, be extended to partially multiplicative degenerations, using rigid uniformisations of abelian varieties via Raynaud extensions.

-Most recently, Papas has strengthened the results in \cite{Papas:heights}, incorporating the results and ideas of Urbanik.
-His main result in the abelian setting \cite[Theorem 1.3]{Papas:heights} is only slightly weaker than \cref{main-bound}.
-This in itself is striking, since the techniques at finite places are ostensibly quite distinct.
+Most recently, Papas has released a new version of \cite{Papas:heights}, incorporating the results and ideas of Urbanik.
+In the abelian setting, assuming multiplicative degeneration, he establishes LGO for families of Jacobians of curves of odd genus, as well as many cases for even genus \cite[Theorem~1.4]{Papas:heights}.
+We believe his methods are likely capable of proving a result for Jacobians with a notion of unlikely endomorphisms only slightly more restrictive than in \cref{main-bound}.